JUST PUBLISHED: $200,000 in exclusive scholarships from the Skechers Foundation! Apply Now

 Offered by Ayn Rand Institute

-Are you a junior or senior in high school with a passion for literature and politics?
+Are you a high school student with a passion for literature and politics?
 You might consider applying for the Ayn Rand Institute Novel Essay Contest (Fountainhead)!
-Each year, the contest asks its applicants to write an 800 – 1,600 word essay in which they analyze and make an argument about an aspect or plot point of The Fountainhead.
-Eighty-four students are awarded for their efforts, earning between $25 and $5,000 each.
+Four times per year, the contest asks its applicants to write an 800 – 1,600 word essay in which they analyze and make an argument about an aspect or plot point of The Fountainhead.
+Nine prizes of varying amounts are awarded each year, with a grand prize of $25,000!
 If you’ve read The Fountainhead, can make a convincing argument, and want to make some cash, we encourage you to apply!

-US Citizens, Permanent Residents, Canadian Citizens, DACA, Other
+U.S. Citizens, Canadian Citizens, Permanent Residents, DACA, Other

 To apply for this scholarship, submit an 800 - 1,600 word essay that answers one of three prompts about The Fountainhead.
 Essays should be logically-organized, clear, and illustrate an incredibly in-depth understanding of the meaning of The Fountainhead by Ayn Rand.
 Whether a judge agrees or disagrees with an applicant’s argument will not be a factor in scoring.